 (i) the window being cleaned is fitted with a grille which is locked or secured in a manner that prevents the grille from being opened; and

 (ii) no part of the helper’s body extends beyond the window ledge except the arms.

 Agencies were asked to ensure that employers read this part of the contract and understand it before signing.
-Contracts will also need to comply with the new minimum wage of HK$4,310.

 Following the deaths of several helpers, domestic workers in Hong Kong have been protesting in recent months to have window cleaning removed from their list of duties.

-In August, a 35-year-old Filipino domestic worker fell to her death while cleaning – the fourth such fatality this year, according to some sources.
+In August 2016, a 35-year-old Filipino domestic worker fell to her death while cleaning – the fourth such fatality this year, according to some sources.